 Also, don’t miss our entire collection of Keto Recipes!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 1 lb. cooked, chopped turkey breast (454 grams)
+- 1 lb. cooked, chopped turkey breast (454 grams; can substitute chicken breast)

 - 6 ounces fat-free feta, crumbled (170 grams)

 - 20 ounces cherry tomatoes, halved (567 grams)

 - 40 pitted kalamata olives (approximately 120 grams)

 - 8 ounces roasted red peppers, sliced (227 grams)